NickOvt/KANNON-Gaming-test/README.md

 # KANNON-Gaming-test

 This is the repository for KANNON Gaming front-end react developer test
+App will be deployed and available on heroku any time soon: (*URL will come here*)

 ## Running in development
 #### Installing dependencies: